DanBirks888/GrabIt/README.md

 # Grab It!

+:ok_hand: :ok_hand: :ok_hand: :ok_hand: :ok_hand:
-### An easy to use string manipulation library
+### Easy use String manipulation library

 ## General

 ```c#
     public static string LowerCaseAndSpaceReplace(string input)
 ```
-Method makes string lower case and removes all spaces
+Don't let messy strings get into your params! <br>
+It does what it says on the tin! :baby_bottle:
 ___
 ## URLs